NusantaraProject-ROM/android_tools_metalava/FORMAT.md

 In v3, "type use annotations" are supported which means annotations can appear within types.

+### Skipping some signatures

+If a method overrides another method, and the signatures are the same, the overriding method is left out of the signature file.
+This basically compares the modifiers, ignoring some that are not API significant (such as "native").
+Note also that some modifiers are implicit; for example, if a method is implementing a method from an interface, the interface method is implicitly abstract, so the implementation will be included in the signature file.

+In v2, we take this one step further: If a method differs **only** from its overridden method by "final", **and** if the containing class is final, then the method is not included in the signature file.
+The same is the case for deprecated.

 ### Miscellaneous

 Some other minor tweaks in v2: